 The performance of the Group from a cash perspective is assessed six monthly by the testing of the covenants of the senior debt provider.
 The key indicator being the debt service cover ratio.
-The Group has been performing well and has been compliant with the covenants laid out in the Group loan agreement.
+The Group has been performing well and has been compliant, and is forecast to remain compliant with the covenants laid out in the Group loan agreement.